Morphisms on the modular curve $X_0(p)$ and degree $6$ points

 Numerically, it seems that \Cref{thm_jacobian_decomposition} is applicable for a majority of prime levels $p$.
 Indeed, by analyzing the data computed in \cite{Best2021} (also available on LMFDB \cite{lmfdb}) and \cite[Section 9]{Cowan2022} it follows that it is applicable for 77636 out of the 78498 primes below 1,000,000 ($\approx 98.9\%$).
 Furthermore, we also computed this percentage for all primes below $B$ for several $B<1,000,000$ and this seems to suggest that this percentage is slowly climbing to $100\%$.

 Motivated by \Cref{thm_p<3000} and \Cref{thm_jacobian_decomposition}, we state the following conjecture.

-\begin{conjecture} Let $p$ be a prime.
-Then, up to isomorphism, the quotient map $X_0(p) \to X_0(p)^+$ is the only non-constant rational morphism of degree $d>1$ from $X_0(p)$ to a curve of genus $\geq 2$. \end{conjecture}
+\begin{conjecture} Let $p$ be a prime, $Y$ a curve of genus at least $2$, and $f: X_0(p) \to Y$ a non-constant morphism of degree at least $2$.
+Then $f$ is isomorphic to the quotient map $X_0(p) \to X_0^+(p)$. \end{conjecture}

 There are two reasons we think why \Cref{x0n_morphism_conjecture} is true.
 First, the number of $A \subseteq J_0(p)$ not ruled out by \Cref{cor:not_curve_criterion} becomes more sparse with larger values of $p$.
-Second, the computational results of \cite{Cowan2022} show that it is very rare for curves $X_0(p)$ to have factors of dimension $\displaystyle\leq\frac{2g_0(p)-2}{3}+1$ (factors of larger dimension are much easier to deal with: Riemann-Hurwitz formula implies a degree $2$ map from $X_0(p)$ which necessarily comes from an involution, see \Cref{deg2map_remark}).
+Second, the computational results of \cite{Cowan2022} show that it is very rare for curves $X_0(p)$ to have Jacobian factors of dimension $\displaystyle\leq\frac{2g(X_0(p))-2}{3}+1$ (factors of larger dimension are much easier to deal with: Riemann-Hurwitz formula implies a degree $2$ map from $X_0(p)$ which necessarily comes from an involution, see \Cref{deg2map_remark}).
 Moreover, if such factors occur, they seem to have a very small dimension and \cite[Theorem 1.3]{BakerGonzalezPoonen2005} shows that there is a finite and computable set of counterexamples for every genus $g(Y)$.
-For genus $g(Y)=2$ this list of possible counterexamples to the conjecture is empty.